 If you are looking to add a special effect to your piece, between coats is the best time to do that.
 Imbue your paint with rustic appeal by applying Natural Crackle Paint Finish.
 Chippy Paste helps you achieve controlled distressing for a farmhouse-fresh look suitable for pairing with country-style decor.
 Both of these give you the ability to create a two-toned look where one color shows through the other.

 Once it dries completely, it’s time to apply the second coat, working in the same fashion as the first.
 Most pieces require only a couple of coats, but if you feel like you need more coverage, apply a third as needed.

 After your wood furniture paint job dries, it’s time to add any finishing touches before adding a sealer or top coat.
 Add our

 Finishing Creams around carved elements to give your piece of furniture an air of timeless grace.
-You may also consider other distressing techniques such as sanding and wire brushing when you want a more pronounced antiqued effect.
-Once you get the look you want, use a paintbrush to cover the surface in a top coat suitable for the medium you used, such as polyurethane for latex paints or wax sealers by the Real Milk Paint Co. for surfaces covered in chalk or milk paints.
+You may also consider other distressing techniques such as sanding and wire brushing when you want a more pronounced antiqued effect on your painted furniture.
+Once you get the look you want, use a paintbrush to cover the surface in a top coat suitable for the medium you used, such as polyurethane for latex paints or furniture wax sealers by the Real Milk Paint Co. for surfaces covered in chalk or milk paints.

 Knowing how to paint furniture makes it simple to upgrade old pieces in your home, upcycle items you find on the cheap or refinish wood furniture for clients.
 No matter your painting project, the Real Milk Paint Co. has the tools, supplies, colors and finishes you need for excellent results.
 Visit our tutorials and videos page for more DIY guides and project ideas.